 It is inherited as an X-linked disorder but in many cases there is no family history simply due to the fact that about 30% of patients have a recent, spontaneous mutation.
 The obvious bleeding symptoms mean that this disorder, initially named haemorraphilia (love of bleeding) can be traced back to very early observations and in 1835 the disease was described as a protein disorder.
 Within only a few years later the first blood transfusion was administered to a patient for treatment of his bleeding.

-Since then tremendous progress has been made in the treatment of hemophilia patients who nowadays in many cases in the Western countries receive highly purified plasma factor VIII or recombinant factor VIII concentrates with a minimal risk of transmittance of viral infections.
+Since then, tremendous progress has been made in the treatment of hemophilia patients who typically now receive highly purified plasma factor VIII or recombinant factor VIII concentrates.
+This change in treatment provides a minimal risk of transmittance of viral infections previously seen with blood transfusions.

 |< 0.01 IU/mL (< 1% of normal)||severe|